Developing a vocational eductaion

 development skills within the Native American firefighter

-PAFTI is working with the Society of American Foresters - SAF
+community: PAFTI is working with the Society of American Foresters - SAF

 - to develop an accredited curriculum for skill capacity building